 Taking the time to understand how your workplace functions, we draw from your culture to develop employment practices that strengthen your business goals.
 We’re there from start to finish, guiding you through the entire employee life cycle.

 From creating employment handbooks, to offering advice and counsel, to providing training on emerging trends, we’re on call to provide accessible and real-world advice 24/7.

 SHRM | June 12, 2017

-San Francisco Labor & Employment partner Seth Neulight provides commentary on workplace summer dress code policies.
+San Francisco labor and employment partner Seth Neulight is quoted in this article about summer dress code policies.

 New Hampshire Business Review | May 31, 2017

 Manchester office managing partner Andrew Share authored this column about ten issues businesses should consider regarding employee and company use of social media.

 Law360 | May 17, 2017